 Instructions

-- Place the oil into the freezer to chill while you prep the garlic.
+- Place 3 cups canola oil into the freezer to chill while you prep 1 cup garlic cloves.
 Cut the garlic cloves in half lengthwise, and remove the center (germ) portion of each half (it will pop out easily if you carefully insert the tip of a paring knife and pull it out).

-- Add the de-germed garlic halves to the bowl of a food processor, along with the salt.
+- Add the de-germed garlic halves to the bowl of a food processor, along with 2 teaspoons kosher salt.
 Pulse until the garlic is minced.
 Add 2 Tablespoons of the lemon juice and 2 Tablespoons of the ice water and puree until smooth.
 Scrape down the sides of bowl with a rubber spatula.

 - Repeat step 3 again with another cup of oil and the remaining lemon juice and water.